hypertrace/hypertrace/README.md

 ### To start using Hypertrace
 - [Join the Hypertrace Workspace](https://www.hypertrace.org/get-started) on Slack to chat with other Hypertrace users.
-- You will be invited to a private channel where you can download and unzip or unpack the installer file.
+- You will be invited to a private channel where you can get the installer zip file along with instructions to install!
-- Run `./hypertrace.sh install`

 ## Related Repositories
 ### Documentation